qridwan/MiSquad/README.md

-# mySquad group chat application
+# miSquad group chat application

 A full-feature messenger application built with React and Firebase